garagoz/Bank_REST/README.md

 # 🛠️ Development of Bank Card Management System

 This project is a backend application for managing bank cards, built using **Spring Boot** and **Java 17**.
-It provides **RESTful APIs** for user registration, authentication, and CRUD operations on bank cards.
+It provides **RESTful APIs** for user registration, authentication and CRUD operations on users and bank cards.
 The application uses **PostgreSQL** as the database and implements **JWT-based authentication** for secure access.

 ---